 Plan your meals

 This one pairs with keeping a grocery list.
 If you know roughly what meals you want to serve up for the whole week, you can make a list of the ingredients and only buy them.
 This will save you time while you shop and avoid you wasting money on ingredients that you aren’t going to use.
+In addition, plan where to get your groceries from for the most cost-effective shop.
+By looking for the best value supermarket you can save a considerable amount of money.
+It can be exhausting trying to complete a supermarket comparison on your own, but sites like My Supermarket Compare can really help with this.

 You may have planned your meals for the whole week and know exactly what you need but allow for a little bit of flexibility.
 If you get to the shop and chicken is 60% off, and you were planning to serve pork, be willing to change it up a little bit in order to maximize savings!